jacodela/kitome/README.md

 kitome.logfile: Mothur's logfile produced by running kitome.batch.

-kitome.final.Rscript: R script with all the analyses presented in the paper.
+kitome.final.Rscript: R script for reproducing the analyses presented in the paper.

-All other files are necessary when running kitome.final.Rscript.
+All other files are necessary for running kitome.final.Rscript.

 Contact: jsescobar@serviciosnutresa.com